A Travel Price Comparison for Families, Couples, and Backpackers Rhodes vs. Lagos for Food, Resorts, Beaches, and Hiking

 A week in Rhodes or Lagos?

-Travelers enjoy the scuba diving and snorkeling and shopping when visiting the adventure-filled destination of Lagos.
+Travelers enjoy the scuba diving and snorkeling and shopping when visiting the dramatic destination of Lagos.
 This resort town offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 Most people find that one week is more than enough time to see everything.

-Which city is cheaper, Lagos or Rhodes?
+Which place is cheaper, Lagos or Rhodes?

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Rhodes is €135, while the average daily cost in Lagos is €118.
+The average daily cost (per person) in Rhodes is €170, while the average daily cost in Lagos is €143.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Rhodes and Lagos in more detail.

 Accommodation